-During the swimming season you should generally run your pump between 8 to 12 hours depending on the pool usage and your climate.
-If in doubt it is better to run your pump for longer as you wcan never over filter your pool.
+During the swimming season, you should generally run your pump between 8 to 12 hours daily depending on the pool usage, water temperature, and climate.
+If in doubt it is better to run your pump for longer as you can never over-filter your pool.
 We do have a number of clients who run their pump 24 hours a day, 365 days of the year as it just looks so good with all the circulation and filtration.